-Remaining at the forefront of the global campaign to reduce single use packaging resources, Loadhog has also remained resilient during the recent outbreak.
+Remaining at the forefront of the global campaign to reduce single-use packaging resources, Loadhog has also remained resilient during the recent Covid-19 outbreak.
 The business continues to perform by offering versatile packaging solutions, enabling companies to set-up its first home delivery distribution network and a click and collect service in response to the changing needs of today’s consumer.

-It is clear that the future of packaging will shift dramatically after the recent outbreak and Loadhog anticipate growth in the investment in returnable packaging solutions, as businesses are challenged to be even more environmentally aware and require, more than ever, the promise of a substantial return on their investment.
+It is clear that the future of packaging will shift dramatically after the recent outbreak and Loadhog anticipates growth in the investment in returnable packaging solutions, as businesses are challenged to be even more environmentally aware and require, more than ever, the promise of a substantial return on their investment.
 Not only are the packaging solutions they are trading re-usable, they are also predominantly manufactured from recycled plastic, with over 60% of the products made by Loadhog in 2019 being manufactured from recycled material.
 The business has set a vision for 2023 aiming to increase that percentage to more than 70%.

-Having been in logistics for more than 20 years, head of operations at Penguin, Neil Springall led the project and said; “What we particularly liked about the Pallet Lid is just how speedily we could use the product and we found the benefits to be absolutely phenomenal.
-On average it was taking us about three minutes to stretch wrap one pallet where as we’ve now got the speed down to about 20 seconds to apply the Lid.”
+Having been in logistics for more than 20 years, head of operations at Penguin, Neil Springall led the project and said: “What we particularly liked about the Pallet Lid is just how speedily we could use the product and we found the benefits to be absolutely phenomenal.
+On average it was taking us about three minutes to stretch wrap one pallet whereas we’ve now got the speed down to about 20 seconds to apply the Lid.”